 The new investors also get confused between trading and investment.
 In the next segment, we shall clear their doubt.

-When shares are purchased and sold in short span of time, it is known as trading.
-On the other hand, investment means purchasing the shares and holding them for long-term i.e. more than 12 months.
-The traders sell the shares as soon as he makes profits while the investor waits for the long term gains.
+When shares are purchased and sold in a short span of time, it is known as trading.
+On the other hand, investment means purchasing the shares and holding them for the long-term i.e. more than 12 months.
+The traders sell the shares as soon as he makes profits while the investor waits for the long-term gains.

 Who Regulates Stock Market?